qyjohn/DDBImportExport/README.md

 time python ~/DDBImportExport/DDBExport.py -r <region> -t <table> -p <processes> -c <capacity> -s 1024 -d <destination>
 ~~~~

 The following table summaries the tests peformed with DDBExport.
+Here RCU refers to the provisioned RCU on the table, which is also used in the **-c** option for DDBExport.

 | ID | RCU | Instance | vCPU | Memory | SSD Disks | Network | Processes | Output |
 |---|---|---|---|---|---|---|---|---|